-When you register for a free membership on CHOW, you get to do everything the site has to offer: sign up for newsletters, leave comments, and post recipe reviews.
-You can also weigh in on existing Chowhound discussions, start new ones, or ask our user experts for food and restaurant advice.
+When you register for a free membership on CHOW, you get to do everything the site has to offer: comment on articles, review recipes and sign-up for newsletters.
+You can also ask questions, start discussions and share photos and links in our Chowhound community.
 Here are a few guidelines to make sure everybody has a great experience:

 Keep It Fun